-There are various cleaning options for mould, including bleach; three tablespoons of borax mixed with a cup of vinegar and three cups of water; and diluted rubbing alcohol.
+There are various cleaning options for mould, including bleach; three tablespoons of borax alternative mixed with a cup of vinegar and three cups of water; and diluted rubbing alcohol.

 Choose the solution that works best for you and rub it carefully into your dry curtains.
 One of the most effective ways to attack all the mould is by using a spray bottle.
 Try not to damage the curtains by using any kind of harsh scrubbing brush.

 If your curtains are machine-washable then the next step would be to put them into your machine for a hot wash cycle.

 If the label on the curtains indicates that they cannot be washed in a machine, then try hand washing them in very hot water.
 Alternatively, you could have the curtains dry cleaned.